patrickbucher/daily-haskell/diary.md

+# Day 15 (We, 2025-08-22)

+This morning, my laptop refused to boot for the first time in almost ten years due to a Kernel Panic, which I need to investigate later.
+So I started working on the tautology checker example from chapter 8, but have some issues with functions that were defined earlier on.
+Unfortunately, I have little time today, because I have ten lessons to teach.

 # Day 14 (We, 2025-08-21)

 I worked through the theory part of chapter 8 on types and type classes.
 I leave the extended examples for tomorrow and will tackle the exercises on Saturday.